Emilio Largo: Appearance and personality

 In the novel, Largo is depicted as a large, muscular, olive-skinned, powerful man exuding animal charm, with the profile of a Roman emperor, hooked nose, long sideburns and hairy hands which are likened to crawling tarantulas.
 Largo's surname refers to a musical tempo meaning "slow and broad".
 Adolfo Celi strongly resembles his literary counterpart in the film adaptation.
 However, his white hair contrasts with the pomaded black hair that Fleming specified in the novel, and he wears a black eye patch over his left eye for reasons that remain unexplained.
 His powerful influence and command is exhibited at the beginning of the film when a traffic warden begins to protest against Largo's parking in Paris but quickly corrects himself when he sees Largo step out of his Ford Thunderbird on the way to a SPECTRE meeting.
 Like Count Lippe (Guy Doleman), Umberto Eco describes Largo as handsome and personable, but also vulgar and cruel.
 Christoph Lindner describes Largo as a "vicarious figure".

-Celi's voice was dubbed by Robert Rietty (who previously dubbed the voice of Timothy Moxon's character John Strangways in Dr. No and later a man played by John Hollis resembling Ernst Stavro Blofeld, in For Your Eyes Only).
+Celi's voice was dubbed by Robert Rietty (who previously dubbed the voice of Timothy Moxon's character John Strangways in Dr. No and later Tiger Tanaka, played by Tetsurō Tamba, in You Only Live Twice).
 Rietty also played an Italian Minister in Never Say Never Again.

 Legacy

-With his status as SPECTRE's second in command, Largo and his appearance inspired Robert Wagner's character Number Two in the Austin Powers films.
+With his status as SPECTRE's second in command, Largo and his appearance inspired Robert Wagner's character Number Two (also portrayed by Rob Lowe) in the Austin Powers films.